reesmichael1/burro/README.md

 .align[justify]
 Hello world!
 This is an example .italic[Burro] document.

+.pt_size[18]

 ```

 For now, Burro requires a font map, telling it where to find font files for each family/font combination it encounters.
+See `examples/fontmap` for the necessary syntax.

-Saved as `example.bur`, this file can be compiled with `burro example.bur`.
+Saved as `example.bur`, this file can be compiled with `burro example.bur` (assuming the fontmap is stored next to `example.bur`).
 The command will output `example.pdf`.

 ## Project History